rbnhmll/vue-workshop/vueJS_workshop--notes.md

 ...
 ```

 Let's take the HTML for the `searching section`, and put it inside of our template.
-You can use back-ticks ( \` \` ) in order make them multi-line.
+You can use back-ticks ( \` \` ) in order make them multi-line, with template literals!.

 ```javascript
 ...